riyaadazad/multi-genre-project/_posts/2018-12-10-start-here.md

 Welcome!

 I decided to present my project for Honors English 10 in an entirely different medium&mdash;the world wide web!
 This site is permalinked and will always live [here]({{ site.baseurl }}).
 I have chosen to organize this project as a weblog.
 To learn more about the project guidelines, please go to this site's ['About' page](about/).

+My guiding question was **Can Artificial Intelligence Ever Be Human?** My response (and theme statement) is that **Artificial Intelligence Can Be Human**.

 In addition to blog posts, this project consists of two main parts.
 The first part of posts focuses on my responses to different resources, and the second part consists of material created by me to illustrate my comprehension.